opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019.md

 [REGISTER NOW](https://docs.google.com/forms/d/e/1FAIpQLSeDmaFIVbYLSmBbvkKWVVyZtRapcTI0aO_75W6BwDnofLv9Dg/viewform){: .btn .btn--success}

 {% include video id="IpwV_UNs9BE" provider="youtube" %}
+_What participants said about the first symposium_

 ## Symposium Features

 The event focuses on research, enterprise and knowledge transfer and will comprise of keynote talks, presentations (of submitted abstracts), panel discussion, workshops, awards and a networking dinner.
+Take a look to our [flyer](https://drive.google.com/file/d/1ZiIifMYh5EZIB_OAmAr0t4ZukRlbqy59/view).

 **Keynotes**: Learn from notable experts and entrepreneurs as they deliver [keynote](/2nd_stem/keynotes/)  talks on various business related STEM topics.